Welcome to our research lab!

 August 2025

-Dr. Arturo Rodriguez will join the Department of Mechanical and Industrial Engineering at TAMUK as a tenure-track assistant professor.
+Dr. Arturo Rodriguez joined the Department of Mechanical and Industrial Engineering at TAMUK as a tenure-track assistant professor.

 We welcome: